 Fire Protection Equipment

-The Certificate of Occupancy will list all the fire protection equipment in the building if there is any.
-This includes fire alarms, sprinklers, standpipe etc…
+The Certificate of Occupancy will list all the fire protection equipment in the building, if there is any, including fire alarms, sprinklers, standpipes, etc.

 Open Spaces

-The type and number of any open spaces on the property will be identified on the document as well.
-These can be outdoor parking spaces, plazas, outdoor eating etc…
+The document also lists the type and number of open spaces on the property.
+These can be outdoor parking spaces, plazas, outdoor eating, etc.

 Restrictions

 There is an area for legal limitations and restrictions.
-These can be many things such as a Restrictive Declaration.
-This will vary from project to project.
+These can be many things, such as a Restrictive Declaration.
+The limitations will vary from building to building.

 Outstanding Requirements

-If the Certificate issued is a temporary this section will be filled in listing the number of outstanding items.
-If a Final Certificate of Occupancy was issued this section should be blank.
+If the Certificate issued is temporary, this section will be filled in, listing the number of outstanding items.
+This section should be blank if a Final Certificate of Occupancy were issued.

 Borough Comments

-In NYC each of the five boroughs have their own Department of Buildings Borough Office.
+Each of the five boroughs in NYC has its own Department of Buildings Borough Office.
 These offices issue the Certificates of Occupancy.
-There may be comments to the document but this section is often blank.
+The document may have comments, but this section is often blank.

 Permissible Use and Occupancy

 The Use and Occupancy section is based on the Schedule A supplied by the Architect of Record on the project.
-This is a list of all the floors with their legal use and occupancy.
+This lists all the floors with their legal use and Occupancy.
 This section is a chart showing the following information.

 Floors From To